-In the seemingly endless category of high-authority positions within universities, academic deans and the provost tend to be quite popular.
-Although many students had a chance to at least hear about one or both of these, they will seldom know the specifics of their jobs.
-After all, scholars seldom need to understand what an academic dean or the provost does daily.
-As soon as they find out that these individuals are some of the most important figures at their schools, their research about them tends to come to an end.
-So, what exactly is the difference?
+In the seemingly endless category of high-authority positions within universities, academic deans and the Provost tend to be quite popular.
+Although many students had a chance to at least hear about one or both of these, they seldom know the specifics of their jobs.
+After all, scholars seldom need to understand what an Academic Dean or the Provost does daily.
+However, these individuals are some of the most important figures at colleges.
+So, what exactly is the difference between the two roles?

-Before explaining what an academic dean and the provost do, it is important to note how these titles are used in the same manner across the United States.
-Although they are never really utilized interchangeably, academic deans could stand for anything from senior professors to chief academic advisors or officers.
-Similarly, the provost can mean anything from the president’s right-hand person to the school’s senior financial advisor.
-Regardless, the following are the most common characteristics of each.
+Provosts, College Deans, and Vice Presidents are top administrative roles at institutions of higher education.
+Before explaining what an Academic Dean and the Provost do, it is important to note how these titles vary across the United States.
+Although they are never really utilized interchangeably, Academic Deans could stand for anything from senior professors to chief academic advisors or officers.

 Exposure to Students